krokhale/cohort14a-stock-web/README.md

 ## Tasks

 ---

-> Have the user type out a stock symbol and click on the search button.
-Then display the search result on the UI

-> User should be able to click on the buy button and that should send an API request out to the create a row in the table (This task Depends on you completing a task in the API list first )

 >  Show all the stocks that you own in your portfolio in the table on the right hand side.
 HINT Make a fetch call on page load or use useEffect.

+> When a user clicks on sell in the portfolio table.
+Send a DELETE fetch request to the backend and remove the stock.
+Also reload the portfolio table afterwards.

+> Make sure that there is no $ symbol on page load

+> ~~Have the user type out a stock symbol and click on the search button.
+Then display the search result on the UI~~

+> ~~User should be able to click on the buy button and that should send an API request out to the create a row in the table (This task Depends on you completing a task in the API list first )~~

 > ~~Design the Portfolio box and make it look like the way it  is described in the project.~~